zuiko21/minimOS/architecture.md

 *I/O routines* need little explanation, now that **block** transfers are the standard form.
 Old *character-oriented* code will now need to integrate a loop for repeatedly executing the single byte transfer.
+Note that drivers lacking input and/or output capabilities **must** provide anyway a pointer to a valid *error routine*, as the MSB might be checked in some implementations.

 At boot time, the *initialisation* routine of each registered driver is **unconditionally** called -- if not needed, must point to an existing *Return from Subroutine* instruction.